AntonioPaess/binance-spot-bot-nodejs/README.md

 This project is licensed under the MIT License.

-## ⚠️ Disclaimer
+## ⚠️ Risk Warning

+Trading cryptocurrencies involves substantial risk of loss.
+This bot:
-This project is for educational purposes only.
+- Is for educational purposes
-Use it responsibly and always test your strategies before trading with real money.
+- Should be tested in testnet first
+- Requires understanding of trading concepts
+- Does not guarantee profits